saraa123/django_project_tracker/README.md

     - Added a new issue and new feature.
     - Marked issues and features as done and ensured they were then only displayed in the tables for completed items.
     - Checking the count functions added or subtracted correctly.
     - The correct number of expected items were added to the basket and any changes were correctly displayed in the cart product count.
+(This was done when the cart was still incorporated within the website.)

 * Tested models:
     - Checked the ‘date added’ and ‘last updated’ models were displaying the correct dates by altering details of a specific item and making sure the right model edited its date.